cisagov/ScubaGear/baselines/teams.md

     policy, selecting the appropriate policy in step 3.

 ## 4. External User Access
+This section helps reduce security risks related to external user access.
+In this instance, external users refer to members of a different M365 tenant.
+Access for unmnaged users is controlled separately.

 External access allows external users to look up internal users by their email address to initiate chats and calls entirely within Teams.